Available with Standard or Advanced license.

 A GIS editor is making edits to correct issues identified with a hydro network.
 That editor needs to see dirty areas and the error features created by edits.
 The editor will use a feature service created with all of the data and the trace network layer.
 The ArcGIS Pro project created for this user would contain the trace network layer and all associated network layers.

 GIS analyst workflows

 A GIS analyst working with a hydro network needs to perform tracing as well as perform other analysis, and map production.
 The analyst uses a feature service created with all the data and the trace network layer.
 The ArcGIS Pro project created for this user would contain the trace network layer and all associated network layers.

 In this workflow, the GIS analyst needs permission to the whole feature service.

-Some casual users may use web maps configured for specific tasks and workflows.
-These web maps will be configured to have a reduced set of layers, possibly definition queries on some layers, and a reduced set of visible fields.
+Casual users may use web maps configured for specific tasks and workflows.
+These web maps are usually configured from feature services with a reduced set of layers, and may include definition queries or a reduced set of visible fields on some layers.
 When a user only needs to view or query data, the web map can use a feature service without a trace network layer.